-The Physical Therapist Centralized Application Service (PTCAS: http://www.ptcas.org/home.aspx) allows PT applicants to use a single web-based application and one set of materials to apply to multiple PT education programs.
-The purpose is to facilitate the admission process for applicants and programs, promote the physical therapist profession and educational programs to a broad spectrum of applicants, and provide rich applicant data for institutional, regional, and national analysis.
+Through the Physical Therapist Centralized Application Service (PTCAS), PT applicants may use a single web-based application and one set of materials to apply to multiple PT education programs.

-A list of participating programs and instructions is available on the PTCAS website.
+The PTCAS website lists participating programs.
 Not all professional PT education programs participate in PTCAS.
-Applicants who wish to apply to a NON-participating PTCAS program must apply directly to the institution using the PT program’s local application.
+If you choose to apply to a non-participating program, simply apply directly to the institution using the program’s local application.

-- Research PT programs to determine the ones that may best meet your educational needs.
+- Research PT programs to determine the ones that will meet your educational needs.

-- Obtain physical therapy experience and have your hours verified by a PT, if required by your designated programs.
+- Gain physical therapy experience and have your hours verified by a PT, if required by your programs.

 - Take the Graduate Record Examination (GRE) at least 6 weeks before the application deadline.

-- Arrange for official transcripts from every college/university attended to be sent to PTCAS or the institution, as required by the programs.
+- Arrange for official transcripts from every college/university attended to be sent to PTCAS or the institution, as required.

-- Submit the completed application EARLY and before the program’s deadline date.
+- Submit the completed application before the program’s deadline date.
 Some programs use a rolling admission process.

 College Course Prerequisites

-The course prerequisites for admission vary significantly across PT education programs.
-Visit the institutional website or the PTCAS directory to determine what courses are required by each institution.
-PT programs may require pre-professional (pre-PT/undergraduate) science courses to be completed in a 4-year university/college within the 7–10 years prior to enrollment.
-Be prepared to identify what classes you have taken (or will take) to fulfill the program’s course requirements.
-The most commonly required course prerequisites are below:
+Course prerequisites for admission vary significantly across PT education programs.
+Visit the institutional website or the PTCAS directory to determine the courses required by each institution.
+At the same time, identify the classes you have taken or will take to fulfill the program’s course requirements.

 - Advanced Psychology (abnormal, developmental, sports, etc.)